Florian K. Lawton: Work

-Supporting a growing family by work for corporate America, Lawton followed his artistic development with exhibitions at the Chautauqua Institute in New York State.
+Supporting a growing family by work for corporate America, Lawton followed his artistic development with exhibitions at the Chautauqua Institute in New York.
 He had a regional gallery relationship with the Bonfoey Gallery in Cleveland, Ohio, which handled his work successfully for many decades.
 The late 1960s and 1970s brought more honors and recognition through national exhibitions, for which he received many awards.
 An instructor at the Cleveland Institute of Art in the 1970s, he was invited to become a member of the Salmagundi Club in New York City.
-In 1970 he was featured on the Watercolor Page of the American Watercolor magazine.
-The same year a one artist show at the Bonfoey Gallery sold out.
+In 1970 he was featured on the watercolor page of the American Watercolor magazine.
+The same year a one-artist show at the Bonfoey Gallery sold out.
 Lawton was a realist painter in the tradition of Winslow Homer and Thomas Eakins.
 His favorite subjects were nature and the people around him.
 With a passion for the outdoors, sporting subjects were a favorite.
 Hunting and fishing scenes, produced commissions from patrons throughout the United States.
 Living in the Great Lakes region, in the 1960s, he became friends with a wide range of Amish families in Ohio, Pennsylvania and Indiana that resulted in a deep respect for their culture and the simplicity in their lives.
 A large body of narrative paintings and drawings were created of the Amish, from 1969 until the end of his career.
 His son, Kenneth Lawton, describes his father's interest in the Amish:He found the Amish culture to be a perfect fit in terms of his personality.
 The simplicity of their culture, their reverence for nature.
 They don’t change things — they work within the balance of nature.
 That appealed to [my father] very much.
 By 1974 he was able to stop working and paint full time.